yarmand/ragyva/README.md

 # ragyva
 my personal take on RAG to manage my personal notes

-__disclaimer__: Kudos to @technovengalist for [their rag tutorial](https://github.com/technovangelist/videoprojects/tree/main/2024-04-04-build-rag-with-python) that I used to bootsrtap this repo.
+__disclaimer__: Kudos to @technovangelist for [their rag tutorial](https://github.com/technovangelist/videoprojects/tree/main/2024-04-04-build-rag-with-python) that I used to bootsrtap this repo.

 ## install and requirements